OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/01-Testing_Directory_Traversal_File_Include.md

 - `JSP/Servlet: java.io.File(), java.io.FileReader(), ...`
 - `ASP: include file, include virtual, ...`

-Using online code search engines (e.g., [Searchcode](https://searchcode.com/)), it may also be possible to find path traversal flaws in Open Source software published on the Internet.
+Using online code search engines (e.g., [Searchcode](https://searchcode.com/)), it may also be possible to find path traversal flaws in Open Source software published on the internet.

 For PHP, testers can use the following regex: